DIY-able/MqttTinyController/README.md

 # MqttTinyController Features
 - Support relay switches (e.g. appliance control) and contact switches (e.g. magnetic contact)
 - Capability to configure relay switches as momentary switches (e.g. garage doors with press/release functionality on remote control)
+- Configurable momentary relay wait time, i.e. each relay can turn off after x seconds (e.g. turn on water solenoid valve on garden hose and turn off after x seconds.
+Use case: spray water at wild animal when detected by A.I.)
 - Only one single MQTT Topic is needed for both publishers and subscribers with the use of JSON.
 - Structure MQTT payload in JSON format to facilitate compatibility with mobile app "IoT MQTT Panel" leveraging JSON Path.
 - Automatic WiFi reconnection functionality to seamlessly reconnect in case of disconnection.
 (Thanks to Peter Hinch on mqtt_as library)